hackersifu/dormant-lambda-finder/README.md

-# Dormant Lambda Checker
+# Dormant Lambda Finder

-`dormant-lambda-checker.py` is a Python script designed to help identify AWS Lambda functions that have not been invoked within a specified time frame.
+`dormant-lambda-finder.py` is a Python script designed to help identify AWS Lambda functions that have not been invoked within a specified time frame.
 This can assist in identifying potentially dormant, unused, or legacy Lambda functions, allowing you to clean up or manage your AWS resources efficiently.

 ---

 ## Use Case
-The Dormant Lambda Checker is ideal for:
+The Dormant Lambda Finder is ideal for:
 - **Identifying unused resources**: Find Lambda functions that haven't been invoked recently and may no longer be needed.
 - **Cost optimization**: Detect dormant Lambda functions to reduce unnecessary costs.
 - **Operational management**: Maintain visibility over function usage in multiple AWS regions.